adessoSE/devblog/_posts/2021-01-19-Why-you-should-use-WebAssembly-to-build-your.md

 ![Size comparison](/assets/images/posts/Why-you-should-not-use-WebAssembly-to-build-your-spa/Size_Comparison.png)

 This factor is particularly important in the mobile sector.
-With the value &quot;Time To Interactivity&quot; you can see that the website always needs more than 70 seconds to load.
+With the value "Time To Interactivity" you can see that the website always needs more than 70 seconds to load.

 WebAssembly also performs worse than JavaScript in all areas.
 The only exception is First Contentful Paint.
 However, this is a mismeasurement of Lighthouse because it only measures when the first HTML elements are available.